- By asma

 A major risk to businesses in the cloud computing environment is the loss of internet connectivity.
 Ask your cloud provider what controls are available to ensure internet connectivity.
 If a vulnerability is recognized, you may have to terminate all access to the cloud provider until it is fixed.

 Hosting your computing resources and data with a cloud service provider makes the cloud provider’s disaster recovery capabilities extremely important.
 Know your cloud provider’s disaster recovery capabilities and ask your provider if they’ve been tested.

-While companies around the world enjoy the benefits that cloud computing brings, security in the clouds is a key challenge.
+While companies around the world enjoy the benefits that cloud computing brings, security in the cloud is a key challenge.
 Many vulnerabilities in the cloud still exist and opportunists continue to exploit these security loopholes.
-Companies operating in the cloud are taking big risks if they are unaware of or not taking sufficient action to neutralize the threats that come with it.
+Companies operating in the cloud are taking big risks if they are unaware of or do not take sufficient action to neutralize the threats that come with it.